 Based on information obtained in a well site survey published in 1990 by the Illinois EPA, 12 possible problem sites were identified within the survey area of Algonquin.
 Furthermore, information provided by the Leaking Underground Storage Tank and Remedial Project Management Sections of the Illinois EPA indicated several additional sites with ongoing remediation that may be of concern.
 The Illinois EPA has determined that Algonquin Community Water Supply's source water is not susceptible to contamination.
 This determination is based on a number of criteria: monitoring conducted at the wells; monitoring conducted at the entry point to the distribution system; and the available hydrogeologic data on the wells.

 The Illinois Environmental Protection Act provides minimum protection zones of 200 feet for Algonquin's wells.
 The Illinois EPA regulates minimum protection zones.

 To further minimize the risk to Algonquin's groundwater supply, the Illinois EPA recommends that three additional activities be assessed.
-First, the Village may wish to enact a "maximum setback zone" ordinance.
-These ordinances are authorized by the Illinois Environmental Protection Act and allow county and our system by backpressure or backsiphoning.
+First, the village may wish to enact a "maximum setback zone" ordinance.
+These ordinances, authorized by the Illinois Environmental Protection Act, allow county and municipal officials the opportunity to provide additional protection up to a fixed distance, normally 1,000 feet, from their wells.
+Algonquin has recently adopted its own wellhead protection zone ordinance.